 Jasmine L Brown

-Before joining 'Nightline', Jasmine worked her way up through the ranks at '20/20,' where she contributed to the networks Peabody Award winning coverage of Hurricane Sandy.
-An eight-time News and Documentary Emmy nominee.
-In 2016, she was awarded the Edward R. Murrow Award for News Series "Nightline: Face-to-Face."
 Jasmine is also the recipient of the 2014 Front Page Award for Diane Sawyer’s interview with Malala Yousafzai and the 2013 CINE Golden Eagle Award for an investigation into the FLDS community.
+In 2012, she contributed to ABC News’ Peabody Award winning coverage of Superstorm Sandy.

-In her spare time, Jasmine volunteers as a Wish Granter with the Make-A-Wish Foundation.
-She holds a MA in Journalism from New York University and a BA double major in American Culture and Drama from Vassar College.
+In her spare time, Jasmine volunteers with the New Rochelle Council on the Arts.
+She holds a M.A. in Journalism from New York University and a B.A. double major in American Culture and Drama from Vassar College.

 A storyteller at heart, she is a lover of theatre, live jazz and Cleveland sports (there’s always next year).